Wednesday, May 8, 2013

 Luigi Rocca (Italy)

-Subterranean Homesick Grooves is a weekly specialty EDM music show with a basic weekly audience base of about 1500 listeners per week through podcasting and direct downloads, another hundred or so listeners through SoundCloud, and an unknown number of listeners through terrestrial FM broadcast.
+Subterranean Homesick Grooves is a weekly specialty EDM music show with a basic weekly audience base of about 1500 listeners per week through podcasting, direct downloads, and distribution on a small number of internet-based radio networks, plus another hundred or so listeners through SoundCloud, and an unknown number of listeners through terrestrial FM broadcast.
 If you're a radio station programming director, and would like to add Subterranean Homesick Grooves to your regular programming lineup, contact djbolivia@gmail.com for details.
 We currently release SHG as an advance download to a number of stations globally on a weekly basis (at no charge), and we welcome inquiries from additional outlets.

 We also have a file containing complete track listings from all of DJ Bolivia's radio shows, studio mixes, and live sets.
 The PDF version can be viewed from within your browser by clicking directly.
 Both the PDF and the Excel versions can be downloaded by right-clicking and choosing the "save link as" option: